 Impact-driven organizations want to make their funders happy.
-But who is impact for?
-Too often social enterprises or nonprofits are bogged down by impact reporting to shareholders.
+But who is impacted?
+Too often, social enterprises or nonprofits are bogged down by impact reporting to shareholders.
 The focus, instead, should be on creating value for stakeholders.
 Stakeholders are the people who benefit directly from impact work.
 We must incorporate the stakeholder’s voice from the start.
-Here are 3 steps to move your next project focus from shareholder to stakeholder impact.
+Here are three steps to move your next project focus from shareholder to stakeholder impact.

 - 1. Learning not reporting